dahlke/field-demo-boundary-ssh-and-database/instruqt-tracks/boundary-ssh-and-database/SCRATCHPAD.md

     boundary scopes list -scope-id=<ORG_SCOPE_ID_FROM_ABOVE>
     ```

-    You should see output like the below.
-Note this time you are getting a *project scope*, not an org scope.
+    Example output: Note this time you are getting a *project scope*, not an org scope.

     ```
     Scope information: